compass-alma-large-program/compass-data/datareduction/scripts/imager/README.md

 The line starting with !let all%phase_times can be uncommented if the user wants to test the impact of changing the averaging time for the phase self-cal for instance.

+** Quick look at the results

+Run the script check_output.ima in IMAGER to extract basic information from the images and cubes produced by myimager.ima (map size, pixel size, beam size and position angle, noise level, minimum intensity, maximum intensity).
+This is written in an ASCII file check_output.res.